June-Ruth/OC-Java-Projet9/README.md

 ####1.4.
 DataBase
 - MongoDB and MySQL databases are configured to generate needed schemas automatically.
-- (NB : //TODO) Default values are injected during the launch of Docker if the spring active profile is demo.
+- (//TODO) Default values are injected during the launch of Docker if the spring active profile is demo.
+- Keywords used to generate the diabetes assessment are referenced in keywords.txt based in resources classpath of the service.

 ###2.
 Access to endpoints